Covington & Burling LLP (Covington)

 One CityCenter 850 Tenth Street, NW 850 Tenth Street, NW

 Kunstlaan 44 Avenue des Arts

 Lobbyists with EP accreditation

-Five colleagues are full-time engaged in the Brussels office on the specific activities covered by the Register, two colleagues spend approximately 50% of their time on these activities and six colleagues spend 25% of their time on these activities.
+There are 23 colleagues regularly involved in activities covered by the Register.
+Of these, five colleagues are engaged full-time in the Brussels office on the specific activities covered by the Register.
+One colleague spends approximately 75% of his time, two colleagues spend approximately 50% of their time, and 15 colleagues spend 25% of their time on such activities.

 On a case by case basis, other additional colleagues may be involved in activities covered by the Register.
 These colleagues would spend a fraction of their working time (0-10%) on these activities and they are reflected in the two additional people at 25%.

 Person with legal responsibility

 European Confederation of Pharmaceutical Entrepreneurs (EUCOPE)

 Internet Corporation for Assigned Names and Numbers (ICANN)